 The overall aim of the dissertation is to provide an opportunity for you to demonstrate your understanding of the critical and analytical perspectives developed within cultural and historical theory and your ability to apply those perspectives in a specific study.
 You will undertake a substantial piece of structured primary and secondary research that critically engages with cultural issues relating to fashion, the body, performance, or the media and communications industries and which reflects on the critical debates and concerns addressed in your course.

-Building on your previous design portfolio created for Innovation and Design unit, you will now execute the realisation of your designs.
+Building on your previous design portfolio created for Innovation and Design unit, you will now realise your ideas.
 This unit will enable you to realise a personal response to your concept.
 The structure and outcome of your project will be determined by you.
 You will identify and construct individually negotiated outcomes to communicate your concept towards your chosen audience.